bsong97/optimera/README.md

 A repository that stores and shows some of the optimization problems

 It requires the Coopr package (not included) which contains the Pyomo (Python Optimization Modeling Object) library.
-The Coopr package calls the GLPK solver to solve the LP problem.
+The Coopr package calls the GLPK solver to solve LP and NLP problems.

-Currently with the following problem:
+Currently the repository comprises the following problems:

 wyndor
 ------
+Wyndor sells windows and doors.
+It has three factories: Door fab, Window fab and Assembly.
+Each factory has some free hours available, and each of them can only produce certain products at different rate of productivity.

-A simple LP problem that optimizes the profit from a plant which produces windows and doors.
+This is a simple LP problem that maximize the profit from a limited amount of free hours available by each factory.

 hansen